Keyboard shortcuts

 • KOS + drivers: ~1MB

-• Your code: ~1-3MB
+• Your code: build-dependent

-• GC heap: 2MB active (4MB total, two semi-spaces)
+• GC heap: 2MB active by default (4MB total, two semi-spaces)

-• Goroutine stacks: 64KB each
+• Spawned goroutine stacks: 64KB each by default

 • Everything else: KOS malloc